-In 2019, the City of Sunnyvale will be exploring changing to a district-based electoral system for selecting City councilmembers.
-By City Charter, Sunnyvale currently has “at-large” elections for seven numbered seats that represent the entire city (as opposed to seats that represent defined geographic districts).
+In 2019, the City of Sunnyvale explored changing to a district-based electoral system for selecting City councilmembers.
+By City Charter, Sunnyvale currently has “at-large” elections for seven numbered seats that represent the entire City (as opposed to seats that represent defined geographic districts).
 Cities and other local agencies with similar at-large election systems have increasingly been targets for litigation under the California Voting Rights Act (CVRA), which prohibits voting practices that dilute the votes of racial minorities.

 In September 2018, the City Council began a discussion about whether to proactively address CVRA concerns by submitting a Charter amendment to Sunnyvale voters to change the electoral system to district-based voting, the method preferred by the CVRA.
-Recognizing that this change would fundamentally impact local governance and alter the process by which City voters have elected their representatives for decades, the City is implementing an outreach process that will educate residents and seek community input on this complex issue.
+Recognizing that this change would fundamentally impact local governance and alter the process by which City voters have elected their representatives for decades, the City implemented an outreach process in 2019 to educate residents and seek community input on this complex issue.

 These Frequently Asked Questions (FAQ) and the accompanying Glossary provide background information about the City’s existing election process, the CVRA, and how the City can respond to the CVRA requirements, including the decision to place Measure B on the March 2020 ballot and the key elements of Measure B.

 Definitions of text in bold italic can be found in the Glossary, located at the end of the FAQ.
 The definitions will also appear in pop-up boxes if you hover your cursor over the text or touch the text on the screen.